atbarker/Speck-PRNG/README.md

 # Speck-PRNG
 A Cryptographically Secure PRNG built using the Speck cipher.

+Currently only supported on linux.

-Counter mode 128/128 mode (128 bit key and block) Speck.
+Counter mode 128/128 (128 bit key and block) Speck.